 The Eyes of Turkey Tour offers First class guided tours in Istanbul, Cappadocia, Ephesus and Pamukkale.
 It is an ideal 8-day tour combination of cities, beach and history.
-Travel in modern AC Coaches and enjoy many meals as you go on full day tours to Ephesus and Pamukkale.
-See the best of Nort Cappadocia and if weather permitting, include an exhilarating Ballon ride of its lunar moonscape.
+Travel in modern AC Coaches and enjoy many meals as you go on full-day tours to Ephesus and Pamukkale.
+See the best of South Cappadocia and if weather permitting, include an exhilarating Balloon ride of its lunar moonscape.

 No long bus rides as long distances are covered by domestic flights.

 |Day 1||Welcome to Istanbul.
 Transfer to your hotel|

 |Day 3||Full-day Princess Island tour|